harshw2284/Terraform-Journey/Day-01.md

 * **Slow Scaling**: Setting up multi-region servers by hand takes days.
 Code deploys them in minutes.
 * **No Reusability**: One-time console clicks cannot be easily copied.
 Code templates build new environments fast.

-3. How is Terraform different from AWS CloudFormation, Ansible, and Pulumi?
+**3. How is Terraform different from AWS CloudFormation, Ansible, and Pulumi ?**

 Terraform differs from AWS CloudFormation, Ansible, and Pulumi primarily in its combination of cloud-agnostic flexibility, use of a domain-specific declarative language (HCL), and its primary focus on infrastructure provisioning over software configuration.
 While all four are Infrastructure as Code (IaC) tools, they target different stages of deployment, languages, and cloud environments.